(Full time) 2022 start

 You’ll have the opportunity to develop skills and techniques in these facilities, particularly in relation to the research you will undertake for your dissertation.

-Course content
+Course details

-In the second semester you’ll explore aspects of product development in the textile sector, whilst gaining an in-depth understanding of the innovative manufacturing processes, considering the impact on sustainability at all stages.
+In the first semester you’ll build on foundational skills to develop your knowledge in textile and apparel design technology, and textiles product development.
+You will also begin to explore sustainable innovation in the textiles sector, whilst gaining an in-depth understanding of the innovative manufacturing processes, considering the impact on sustainability at all stages.

-You’ll undertake a major research dissertation, under the supervision of a subject specialist, which will give you the chance to direct your own study, developing key skills in laboratory research and conducting independent research into a specialist area of your interest.
+In the second semester you will also undertake a research project in the form of a dissertation or research paper, under the supervision of a subject specialist, which will give you the chance to direct your own study, developing key skills in laboratory research and conducting independent research into a specialist area of your interest.

 Course structure

 The list shown below represents typical modules/components studied and may change from time to time.
-Read more in our Terms and conditions.
+Read more in our terms and conditions.

-Year 1
+Year 1 compulsory modules

-- Research Dissertation 60 credits
+Research Project 60

-- Textile and Apparel Design Technology 45 credits
+Textile and Apparel Design Technology 45

-- Textile Product Design, Innovation and Development 15 credits
+Textile Product Design, Innovation and Development 15

-Optional modules (selection of typical options shown below)
+Year 1 optional modules (selection of typical options shown below)

-- Healthcare Materials and Products 15 credits
+Healthcare Materials and Products 15

-- Digital Design and Printing 15 credits
+Digital Design and Printing 15

 Learning and teaching